DEFRA/ffc-development-guide/docs/getting-started/platform.md

 Developers with Security Clearance can request read only access to this environment.

 The Production environment is in the `DefraCloudProd` tenant.

-## Other Defra Platforms

-Since launch of the FCP Platform, Defra has subsequently created two Defra wide platform initiatives.

-### Core Development Platform (CDP)

-CDP hosts Node.js and .NET services on [AWS Fargate](https://aws.amazon.com/fargate/) with support for MongoDB databases.

-Guidance for use of CDP is hosted with the [CDP Documentation](https://github.com/DEFRA/cdp-documentation) and not within these pages.

-### Azure Development Platform (ADP)

-ADP is essentially an iteration of the FCP Platform, but takes into account lessons learned throughout the lifetime of the FCP Platform to provide a better experience for teams utilising it.

-Guidance for use of ADP is hosted within the [ADP Documentation](https://defra.github.io/adp-documentation/) and not within these pages.

-> Note: ADP is to be decommissioned in the future, so new projects should not be started on this platform.

-### Choosing a Platform

-When starting a new project, the choice of platform should be made in consultation with the FCP Architecture team.

-The default position is to use the Core Delivery Platform (CDP).

-For use cases where CDP is not appropriate, the FCP Platform should be used.

-ADP should not be used for new projects.